nodejitsu/npm-ev-source/README.md

   pause feed

   get versions
-  query view to get list of versions that exist in ev db filter versions based on this view iterate through only the needed versions
+  (query view to get list of versions that exist in ev db) (filter versions based on this view)

   for v in versions
     fetch attachment/tarball from whichever source

     **Note**No need to do any diffs here as we are assuming each version is an atomic unit that will not be changed again

-Insert each new version that was fetched along with the tarball as `multipart/related` or read the whole file and do one atomic PUT.
+    Insert each new version that was fetched along with the tarball as `multipart/related` so we can stream all the things.
-Whichever seems more sane.

 ```
+**note** what is in parens is currently not implemented in the present version.

-# Questions
+# TODO:

-Metadata that CAN be changed and is a generic property of the package.

-1. README contents + readmeFilename
-  This either needs to be in its own separate document or be attached to each
-  document with the latest one winning in the merged document.
-I'm thinking we
-  should just make sure it is trimmed and just put it in with the version
-  because it does make sense to be in there

 1. Stars
   These need to be their own document as well, we will make creating these